thomaschaplin/image-to-totp/readme.md

 ## Description

-This repository is a clone of the popular authy application used to generate 2FA codes.
+This repository allows you to take a QR code image and turn it into a TOTP code.

 This project uses: